-- (1) Drinking water MCLs, action levels for lead and copper, and Notification Levels2 (formerly Action Levels) will not be exceeded if the permit is complied with; and - (2) The potential for human health risk is minimized by treatment, and the risk from treatment failure is minimized through good engineering practices that may involve redundancies in treatment, and efficiencies in maintenance, inspections, monitoring, and alarms.
+(1) Drinking water MCLs, action levels for lead and copper, and Notification Levels2 (formerly Action Levels) will not be exceeded if the permit is complied with; and

-An extremely impaired source, according to Process Memo 97-005-R2020, is one that meets two or more of the following criteria: 1) exceeds 10 times an MCL based on chronic health effects, 2) exceeds 3 times its MCL based on acute health effects for example, nitrate or perchlorate, 3) contains a contaminant that exceeds 10 times its NL, based on chronic health effects, 4) contains a contaminant that exceeds 3 times its NL, based on acute health effects, 5) contains one or more contaminants meeting criteria (1), (2), (3) or (4) above and the source has not been adequately characterized by responsible parties, 6) is a surface water that requires more than 4 log Giardial5 log virus reduction, 7) is a surface water source that contains more than 5% treated waste water, unless associated with approved drinking water-related surface water augmentation project, 8) is extremely threatened with contamination due to proximity to known contaminating activities within the long term, steady state capture zone of a drinking water well or within the watershed of a surface water intake, 9) contains a mixture of contaminants of health concern or 8) is designed to intercept known contaminants, 10) is designed to intercept known contaminants of health concern.
+An extremely impaired source, according to Process Memo 97-005-R2020, is one that meets two or more of the following criteria: 1) exceeds 10 times an MCL based on chronic health effects, 2) exceeds 3 times its MCL based on acute health effects for example, nitrate or perchlorate, 3) contains a contaminant that exceeds 10 times its NL, based on chronic health effects, 4) contains a contaminant that exceeds 3 times its NL, based on acute health effects, 5) contains one or more contaminants meeting criteria (1), (2), (3) or (4) above and the source has not been adequately characterized by responsible parties, 6) is a surface water that requires more than 4 log Giardia/5 log virus reduction, 7) is a surface water source that contains more than 5% treated waste water, unless associated with approved drinking water-related surface water augmentation project, 8) is extremely threatened with contamination due to proximity to known contaminating activities within the long term, steady state capture zone of a drinking water well or within the watershed of a surface water intake, 9) contains a mixture of contaminants of health concern or 8) is designed to intercept known contaminants of health concern beyond what is typically seen in terms of number and concentration of contaminants, 10) is designed to intercept known contaminants of health concern.

 2 As a result of an amendment in 2005 to Health & Safety Code § 116455, Action Levels have now been replaced by Notification Levels.
 As defined in Section 116455, a "Notification Levels" are "nonregulatory, health-based advisory levels established by the department for contaminants in drinking water for which maximum contaminant levels have not been established.
-Notification levels are established as precautionary measures for contaminants that may be considered candidates for establishment of maximum contaminant levels, but have not yet undergone or completed the regulatory standard setting process prescribed for the development of maximum contaminant levels and are not drinking water standards."
+Notification levels are established as precautionary measures for contaminants that may be considered candidates for establishment of maximum contaminant levels but have not yet undergone or completed the regulatory standard setting process prescribed for the development of maximum contaminant levels and are not drinking water standards."